Independent African news, markets, culture and politics.

 Join APC, leave PDP, ADC, LP alone - Tonye Cole tells Wike

-A former governorship candidate of the All Progressives Congress in Rivers State, Tonye Cole, has called on Minister of the Federal Capital Territory, Nyesom Wike, to formally join the ruling party.
-Cole made this statement on Channels Television’s Politics Today, urging Wike to leave the Peoples Democratic Party and join the APC to end speculations about his political stance.
+A former governorship candidate of the All Progressives Congress (APC) in Rivers State, Tonye Cole, has urged Minister of the Federal Capital Territory Nyesom Wike to formally join the ruling party.
+Speaking on Channels Television’s *Politics Today*, Cole called on Wike to leave the Peoples Democratic Party (PDP) and become an APC member, arguing that this would end ongoing speculation about his political stance.

-The call for Wike to join the APC comes amid ongoing speculation about his political allegiance.
-As a prominent figure in Nigerian politics, Wike’s decision is expected to have significant implications for the country’s political landscape.
-By joining the APC, Wike would be able to openly support the ruling party and potentially play a key role in shaping its policies and direction.
+According to Cole, Wike’s declaration would allow parties such as the PDP, ADC, Labour Party and YPP to establish themselves and participate fully in party politics.
+The call for Wike to join the APC comes amid persistent speculation about his allegiance.
+As a prominent figure in Nigerian politics, Wike’s decision is expected to have significant implications for the country’s political environment.
+By joining the APC, he could openly support the ruling party and potentially play a key role in shaping its policies and direction.

-The situation highlights the complex nature of Nigerian politics, where alliances and affiliations can shift rapidly.
-The APC and PDP are two of the country’s major political parties, and Wike’s decision could have far-reaching consequences for both parties.
-As the political landscape continues to evolve, observers will be watching closely to see how Wike’s decision will impact the balance of power in Nigeria.
+The situation underscores the complex nature of Nigerian politics, where alliances and affiliations can shift rapidly.
+The APC and PDP are two of the nation’s major parties, and Wike’s choice could have far‑reaching consequences for both.
+As the political landscape continues to evolve, observers will watch closely to see how Wike’s decision impacts the balance of power in Nigeria.

 Scroll to Top